tonies-internal/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] Any new dependencyhave been added to the project?
+- [ ] Any new dependency have been added to the project?
 - [ ] My code builds clean without any errors or warnings

-- [ ] You have added unit tests